-- External micro SD card is supported
+- An external micro SD card is supported

 - Easy USB interface i.e. simply plug your external device with this port and your device is ready to use.
-This interface is also used to register your board as virtual serial port on your computer and advantage is that this type of serial communication setup is extremely easy and convenient.
+This interface is also used to register your board as a virtual serial port on your computer and the advantage is that this type of serial communication setup is extremely easy and convenient.

 - 16 MHz clock makes it fast enough for most of the applications.

-- On board LED for easy and fast debugging of our code
+- Onboard LED for easy and fast debugging of our code

-PROGRAMMING of ARDUINO UNO
+ARDUINO UNO PROGRAMMING

-- Like other development boards of Arduino family this also uses Arduino IDE software to make sketches (Arduino programs are called sketches)
+- Like other development boards of Arduino family, this also uses Arduino IDE software to make sketches (Arduino programs are called sketches)

-- Sketches that are developed on IDE can be transferred directly by connecting our computer via USB port.
+- Sketches that are developed on Arduino IDE can be transferred directly by connecting our computer via USB port.

-- IDE is compatible with Linux , MAC or Windows operating system
+- IDE is compatible with Linux, MAC or Windows operating system

 - Programming languages C and C++ are used